Home

 One: developing a step by step process in which you will improve your drawing.

-and two: Once you receive some positive feedback from friends and family, you can take the plunge into more areas of artistic expression, colored pencils, watercolor, and maybe, just maybe OIL PAINTING!
+And two: Once you receive some positive feedback from friends and family, you can take the plunge into more areas of artistic expression, colored pencils, watercolor, and maybe, just maybe OIL PAINTING!
 Yea!

 We will learn some time honored traditional drawing techniques that will help both with your oil painting, and who knows, may open some doors for those that want to explore graphite and charcoal drawing as a finished art form.